yalesites-org/yalesites-project/docs/color-theme.md

 ---
 - **Step 3**: Compile your changes
   - Following the [readme instructions in the Tokens repository](https://github.com/yalesites-org/tokens#developing-on-the-tokens-within-the-component-library)
   - In your terminal window, navigate to your tokens repository.
 This is mostly likely here: `yalesites-project/web/themes/contrib/atomic/_yale-packages/tokens`.
-If you haven't created a new branch do so now. e.g. `yalb-1234-add-brown-color`.
+If you haven't created a new branch in the tokens repository, create one now. e.g. `yalb-1234-add-brown-color`.
   - When you're ready to compile changes, run `npm run build`.
 Your changes should be compiled.
   ---

 - **Step 4**: Commit your changes and open a pull request
   - Commit your changes with a message which follows our commit message convention: `feat:(yalb-1234) add brown yale value`
   - Push the new branch up to the tokens repository and open a new Pull Request
-  - Once your change is reviewed it will be merged in and a new tokens release will be created using github actions.
+  - Once your change has been reviewed and approved, it can be merged in and a new tokens release will be created using github actions.

 ---
 - **Step 5**: Using your new color token - updating to the latest tokens release